Today, Donald Trump inflicted a grievous wound upon everything the United States has stood for since 1945.

-History will not be kind to you, Mr. Trump, and neither will we.
-You are a child who cannot weigh the abundant evidence around you, or consider our nation's standing in the world without squandering it.
+History will not be kind to you, sir, and neither will we.
+You are a child who cannot weigh the abundant evidence around you, or consider our nation’s standing in the world without squandering it.

 You recklessly fail our country, and now, our planet, at every turn – even as immense opportunities for progress stare you in the face and lie within your grasp.
-If only you and your family weren't so busy raiding our nation's coffers to notice.
-If only you cared to act upon the boundless opportunities the office you hold offers you.
-In the end, you're incapable of even making your own bad decisions, unless they come down to 140 characters.
+If only you and your family weren’t so busy raiding our nation’s coffers to notice.
+If only you cared to act upon the opportunities of your office like a man instead of a child.
+In the end, you’re incapable of even making your own bad decisions, unless they come down to 140 characters.

 In a matter of months you have become the president of nothing.
 All but the paranoid and prejudiced loathe you.

-We will move this nation forward in spite of you, but we will not forget your treacherous ignorance, and the damage and humiliation you continue to pile upon our country, which we remain proud of and believe in, in spite of the stain which you visit upon the Oval Office.
+We will move this nation forward in spite of you, but we will not forget your treacherous ignorance, and the damage and humiliation you continue to pile upon our country, which we remain proud of and believe in, in spite of you.

 You sir, have become liberty’s darkest hour.

 We will remind you at every turn of what you have done.
 And we will defeat you on any level playing field of ideas, reality and reason.

 History will not be kind.
 Neither will we.